Long Island: Roads

 The Long Island Expressway, Northern State Parkway, and Southern State Parkway, all products of the automobile-centered planning of Robert Moses, are the island's primary east–west high-speed controlled-access highways.

 Ground transportation

-Several hundred transportation companies service the Long Island/New York City area.
+Several hundred transportation companies service the Long Island and New York City areas.
 Winston Airport Shuttle, the oldest of these companies in business since 1973, was the first to introduce door-to-door shared-ride service to and from the major airports, which almost all transportation companies now use.